top of page

 • She was 5'3” tall and had green eyes.

-• Doris Day, Maria Callas, Dionne Warwick, Barbra Streisand and Diana Ross were among Sumac's favorite female singers.
+• Doris Day, Maria Callas, Dionne Warwick, Barbra Streisand, Maysa Matarazzo, and Almalia Rodrigues were among Sumac's favorite female singers.
 Marlene Dietrich was her childhood idol, but Bette Davis was her favorite dramatic actress.

 • Famed Italian director Vittorio de Sica was in love with Yma Sumac in 1952 and '53.
 She was flattered but married.

-• Sumac's favorite places to visit were Paris and Spain.
+• Sumac's favorite places to visit were Paris, Spain and Mexico.

-• The Diva loved hats, scarves and turbans despite having beautiful thick black Indian hair.
+• The Diva loved hats, scarves and turbans despite having beautiful thick black hair.

-• Rudolph Valentino, Judy Garland, infamous mobster Bugsy Seigel, iconic movie director Cecil B DeMille, Douglas Fairbanks Jr and Sr. and cult goddess Vampira all reside at Hollywood Forever Cemetery with Yma Sumac.
+• Rudolph Valentino, Judy Garland, famous mobster Bugsy Seigel, iconic movie director Cecil B DeMille, Pee Wee Herman, and cult goddess Vampira all reside at Hollywood Forever Cemetery with Yma Sumac.

 • Yma Sumac never sang her wildly popular songs “Gofer Mambo” and “Taki Rari” live.
-Ever.
-She did not consider them important to her repertoire, and only sang “Malambo #1” live a handful of times in 1954 and '55.
+She did not consider them important to her repertoire, and only sang “Malambo #1” live a handful of times in 1954 and '55 and in the mid-1980's.

-• Sumac was not related to Cholita Rivero.
+• Sumac was not related to dancer Cholita Rivero.
 That was a Capitol Records publicity move.

-• Despite being Peruvian, the Diva was not particularly celebrated in Peru, especially after becoming an American Citizen in 1955 (she had lived in the U.S. for 9 years by that time).
-After much conflict during a 1965 visit and more in 1973 visit, she did not return for 33 years.
+• Despite being Peruvian, the Diva has never been particularly celebrated in Peru, especially after becoming an American Citizen in 1955 (she had lived in the U.S. for 9 years by that time).
+After much conflict during a 1965 visit and more in a 1973 visit, she did not return for 33 years.

 • She was not “Amy Camus from Brooklyn.”
 She really was Peruvian born.
 Famed columnist Walter Winchell said it as a passing joke in 1951, and wicked gossip columnist Dorothy Kilgallen took it seriously, thus perpetuating the rumor.
 Unfortunately the rumor became a part of Sumac folklore for the rest of her life.

 • “Augusta” was not part of Yma Sumac's birth name.
-She added it later feeling it added prestige.
+Vivanco added it later, feeling it added prestige.
 Her birth name was Zoila Emperatriz Chavarri.
-“Del Castillo” - her mother's last name – was not included on the Diva's birth certificate but is often added when spoken or written about today.
+“Del Castillo”—her mother's last name—was not included on the Diva's birth certificate but is often added when spoken or written about today.

 • In 2010 high fashion V Magazine declared Yma Sumac one of the top 10 most important international fashion icons of all time.